blogtitle/blogsources/content/post/regex-fun.md

 The detail that should worry you the most is that the previous example is a 4 characters long regexp that is trying to match a **regular language**.
 Imagine the consequences you could get with a much longer and more complex regexp.

+NOTE: the golang builtin regexp engine does not exhibit this kind of explosive behavior, but this is not a good reason to use regexps everywhere.

 ## Surprises
 Consider the following expression to match some Java v1 keywords (not all are included for brevity):
 ```